Week of

 This group represents the tip of the pyramid.

-It includes butter, oils, margarine, sour cream, soda pop, candy, and sweet desserts.
+It includes butter, oils, margarine, sour cream,

-found in animal products like meat and dairy, and trans-fats found in margarine
+and dairy, and trans-fats found in margarine or

-or fried snack foods (look out for "partially hydrogenated" anything).
+fried snack foods (look out for "partially

-nuts, seeds, and avocado.
-Sweets should be minimized as well.
-These treats are
+oil, nuts, seeds, and avocado.
+Sweets should be

-usually high in calories and devoid of nutritional benefits.
+in calories and devoid of nutritional benefits.

 1,600

-calories per day is appropriate for many sedentary women and some older adults.
+calories per day is appropriate for many sedentary

 Bread